Aberystwyth Arts Centre: Venues

-The Arts Centre is open seven days a week throughout the year, offering a full programme of theatre, dance, music, exhibitions, film, literature, and comedy and a wide range of performing and visual arts classes and courses.
-The programme over the summer months includes festivals and the large-scale summer season theatre production, to appeal to the core Mid-Wales audience as well as the large visitor and tourist market.

 Theatre

 The 312-seat theatre's programme mixes professional and community productions.
-In-house professional productions are also taken on tour.
-The programme includes a range of theatre, dance, opera, comedy, musicals and family events, with a family show at Christmas and a traditional pantomime.
+In-house productions are also taken on tour.
+The programme includes a range of theatre, dance and music events, with a family show at Christmas and a traditional pantomime.
 The summer season production runs for five weeks in July and August.

 The Arts Centre has an active youth theatre programme with members who have continued to professional careers in the performing arts.
 Taron Egerton and Gwyneth Keyworth both went on to win places to study at RADA.
 They performed together in a production of Little Shop of Horrors in 2007.

 Studio

 Seating up to 80 people, the Studio offers a more intimate space for new and experimental work and literature readings.
-The Open Platform scheme aims to encourage and support new and emerging artists and performers.

 Concert Hall

 Music concerts, theatre productions, light entertainment, and University events including Graduation Ceremonies are staged in the 1250-seat hall.
-The space can also accommodate trade shows, conferences, weddings and other special events that generate Arts Centre income.
+The space can also accommodate trade shows, conferences, weddings and other special events.

 Cinema

-The 112-seat cinema shows Hollywood, foreign, independent, and classic films.
-At least two films are shown each day, plus "Silver Screenings", "Parent and Baby" screenings, and Film Society and Cult Film Series screenings.
-Technology includes Digital HD projection, Dolby Stereo and 3D.
-The theatre provides live showings from the New York Metropolitan Opera, Bolshoi Ballet and National Theatre, and hosts numerous festivals including the Abertoir festival and the Wales One World Film Festival.
+The 112-seat cinema shows at least two films each day, plus "Silver Screenings", "Parent and Baby" screenings, and Film Society and Cult Film Series screenings.
+The theatre provides live showings from the New York Metropolitan Opera, Bolshoi Ballet and National Theatre, and hosts festivals including the Abertoir festival and the Wales One World Film Festival.

 Galleries

 Gallery 1, the main exhibition space, showcases contemporary art including painting, sculpture, installations, and new media art.
 Gallery 2 focuses on print and photography.
 The Ceramics Gallery exhibits contemporary ceramics from around the world and also houses the Aberystwyth University Ceramics Collection.
 The Café Gallery shows relatively small-scale work in an informal setting.
-Recently installed is 'The Eye', a mini-viewing space for artists' films.
+Also 'The Eye' is a mini-viewing space for artists' films.

 Workshop spaces

 Workshop spaces for the Community Arts programme include four dance studios, a ceramic studio, 3D studio, and 2D studio, two rehearsal spaces, a recording studio, and a photographic suite and digilab.
-Through the use of its resources, facilities and professional expertise, the Arts Centre supports participation in a range of art forms by students, staff and the local community.
-Participants are encouraged to display their skills through public performances and exhibitions.